Black-Dean/Artemis-OUTDATED/README.md

 Artemis lang is a quite outdated yet immensely practical scripting language I had made to translate the scripting language into checks, which works flawlessly and does not cause any intermediate lag.
 It's all locally cached into a check.
 It however won't sustain long on a larger scaled network.
 Keep in mind it loads an entire file per check per player.
 It's a nono in my book.

+DISCLAIMER
+GhastD the creator of this repo did not have permissions for the AGC checks within this repo.
+This also means he does not have the rights to let you use these checks.